Dante’s Smashed Spring Pea and Halloumi Salad

 Mix all other ingredients except halloumi and sunflower seeds with salt and lemon vinaigrette, made by mixing together 2 tablespoons each extra virgin olive oil and lemon juice.

-Serve on a salad platter or bowl topped with sunflower seeds and grilled halloumi.
+Serve topped with toasted sunflower seeds and grilled halloumi.
 Finish with Ravida al Limone.

 Disclaimer: my son Linden Pride and his partner, Nathalie Hudson, run Dante which makes me one very proud mum.